- Lower your tool costs

 In addition to high strength and low weight, polyurethane Reaction Injection Molding (RIM) parts exhibit heat resistance, thermal insulation, dimensional stability, and a high level of dynamic properties.
 They also offer resistance to inorganic and organic acids as well as many other potentially damaging materials and chemicals including a large number of solvents.
 Resistance to weathering and aging is another plus, though extended exposure to the sun’s ultraviolet rays typically results in a color shift at the surface.
 Low processing temperatures (95F to 150F) and low injection pressures (30 to 100 psi) make the Reaction Injection Molding (RIM) process more economical than other molding methods for large parts.

-In general it uses less energy to make the same product when compared to thermoplastics and requires less equipment and floor space.
+In general, it uses less energy to make the same product when compared to thermoplastics and requires less equipment and floor space.
 It’s also more automated than other thermoset molding alternatives.
 No energy consuming remelting of a solid thermoplastic is necessary, and the cycle times of the Reaction Injection Molding (RIM) process are competitive with thermoplastic injection molding of similar sized parts.

 With this process, designers can exploit the encapsulation abilities of polyurethanes Reaction Injection Molding (RIM) systems to mold in-metal parts such as bushings, hinges, and frames.
 Many designers have used this capability to reduce or eliminate secondary manufacturing steps.
+For more information on RIM’s design capabilities, click here to help get your RIM parts manufacturing ready!

 How does Reaction Injection Molding (RIM) Work?